BryceG27/monitor/README.md

 #### Things to know before starting w/o Docker
  - The database parameters are setted to use Docker containers and variables.
 You'll need to change the variable <code>DB_HOST</code> to <em>localhost</em> or to <em>127.0.0.1</em> instead of <em>DB</em>.
 Of course you'll have to change <code>DB_DATABASE</code>, <code>DB_USERNAME</code> and <code>DB_PASSWORD</code> variables too.
- - For this version of Laravel (v.11), sqlite is the default choice: you need just to comment all <code>DB_*</code> variables except the CONNECTION one that needs to be <code>sqlite</code>.
+ - For this version of Laravel (v.12), sqlite is the default choice: you need just to comment all <code>DB_*</code> variables except the CONNECTION one that needs to be <code>sqlite</code>.
- - This version of Laravel (v.11) needs at least the version 8.2 of PHP.
+ - This version of Laravel (v.12) needs at least the version 8.2 of PHP.
+ - You need Node and NPM to build the assets

 #### Commands list
 <ol>